Melatonin64/eko-js-guide/README.md

 ## Misc

+### Use strict mode

+Every JS file must have a `'use strict'` statement at the top.
+Read more about JavaScript's [strict mode here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).

 ### Define variables in the smallest scope required

 Define variables in the smallest scope in which they are used, and closest to where they're first needed.